sony/nmos-cpp/Documents/Dependencies.md

 msbuild INSTALL.vcxproj /p:Configuration=<Debug-or-Release>
 ```

-Note: With the configuration above, **nmos-cpp** apps may need to be run with administrator privileges on Windows.
+Note: With the CMake configuration options for C++ REST SDK described above, **nmos-cpp** apps themselves may need to be run with administrator privileges on Windows.
 This is because the C++ REST SDK implementation uses Windows HTTP Services (WinHTTP) by default, which enforces this requirement when using the "*" wildcard to listen on all interfaces.
 Administrator privileges are not required if C++ REST SDK is built with ``CPPREST_HTTP_LISTENER_IMPL`` (STRING) set to ``asio`` (and for consistency ``CPPREST_HTTP_CLIENT_IMPL`` (STRING) also set to ``asio``).